Posterior and variational inference for deep neural networks with heavy-tailed weights: Bayesian deep neural networks

 \emph{Frequentist analysis of tempered posteriors. } The reconstruction of $f_0$ from the data $(X_i,Y_i)_i$ given by the regression model \eqref{model} will be conducted through a (generalised--) Bayesian analysis.
 From a prior distribution $\Pi$ on a (measurable) parameter space $\mathcal{F}$ containing $f_0$, given $\alpha \in (0,1)$, one can construct a data-dependent probability measure on $\mathcal{F}$ called tempered posterior distribution, given by, for any measurable $A \subset \mathcal{F}$,

 Setting $\alpha$ equal to $1$ in the last display leads to the classical posterior distribution, the conditional distribution of $f$ given $X,Y$ in model \eqref{model}, when $f$ is equipped with a prior distribution $\Pi$.
-Here we work with a tempered (or `fractional') posterior instead, which corresponds to rising the Gaussian likelihood to a power $\alpha$, here taken to be smaller than $1$, which effectively downweights the influence of the data.
+Here we (mostly) work with a tempered (or `fractional') posterior instead, which corresponds to rising the Gaussian likelihood to a power $\alpha$, here taken to be smaller than $1$, which effectively downweights the influence of the data; a result for the classical posterior ($\al=1$) and an augmented prior is discussed in Section \ref{sec : truepost}.
 Tempered posteriors are particular cases of so-called Gibbs posteriors, where the (log--)likelihood is itself replaced by a user-chosen empirical quantity; both objects are particularly popular in both machine learning and statistical applications, see e.g. \cite{l2023semiparametric} (or the more general references \cite{ghosal_van_der_vaart_2017, alquierrev24}) for more discussion.
-The reason we consider here fractional posteriors with $\alpha<1$ is mainly of technical nature and related to our choice of prior below; we refer to the discussion in Section \ref{sec:disc} for more on this.
+The reason we consider fractional posteriors with $\alpha<1$ is mainly of technical nature and related to our choice of prior below; we refer to the discussion in Section \ref{sec:disc} for more on this.

 To analyse the convergence of the fractional posterior distribution, we take a frequentist approach, which means that we analyse the behaviour of $\Pi_\alpha[\cdot \, | \, X,Y]$ in \eqref{fracpost} under the assumption that the data has effectively been generated according to model \eqref{model} with $f_0$ a fixed `true' regression function.
 The goal is then to characterise the rate at which the fractional posterior distribution concentrates its mass around the true function $f_0$ (if at all).
 It turns out that a sufficient condition for this is, for contraction in terms of a R\'enyi--type divergence, that the prior distribution puts enough mass on a certain neighborhood of $f_0$ (see e.g. \citet{bhattacharya2019}, \citet{l2023semiparametric} and references therein); the version we use in the present paper can be found as Lemma \ref{lem : conc} in Appendix \ref{app: post} below.
 For more context and references on general theory of frequentist analysis of (possibly generalised--) posterior distributions, we refer to the book by \citet{ghosal_van_der_vaart_2017} and the monograph \cite{stf24}.\\